textpattern/textpattern.github.io/setup/installing-the-software.md

 When done, reload the Diagnostics panel.
 You should then see a satisfying green message saying <span class="success">All checks pass!</span> If you happen to have any other warnings — blue, yellow, or red — see [Troubleshooting diagnostics](/setup/troubleshooting-diagnostics).

-Finally, if you do not intend to use the /rpc directory, go to Admin > Preferences > Admin and ensure you have 'No’ selected for 'Enable XML-RPC server?’.
+Finally, if you do not intend to use the /rpc directory, go to Admin > Preferences > Admin and ensure you have 'No' selected for 'Enable XML-RPC server?'.

 [^chmod]: {% include component-chmod.html %}